aie-onramp/aie01-staging/Session_02_Front_End_UI_Development_&_Deployment_of_LLM_Applications/BreakoutRoom.md

 ## Overview

 In this session, we'll:
+1. **Showcase v0** - create a vibecode frontend using personal practices
-1. **Showcase Cursor rules** by adding GitFlow rules and personal cursor rules (coding styles) to improve collaboration
+2. **Showcase Cursor rules** by adding GitFlow rules and personal cursor rules (coding styles) to improve collaboration
-2. **Showcase v0** - create a vibecode frontend using personal practices
 3. **Download and showcase locally** - run the app on your machine
 4. **Push to GitHub and deploy** - get your app live on the web

 ---

-## Step 1: Set Up Cursor Rules 📝

-### 1.1 Add GitFlow Rules

-Set up GitFlow rules to maintain clean version control:

-1. Open your project in Cursor
-2. Navigate to `gitflow_rules.md` (or create it if it doesn't exist)
-3. Add your project-specific GitFlow rules
-4. This helps maintain clean version control throughout development

-**Example GitFlow rules:**
-- Branch naming conventions
-- Commit message formats
-- Merge strategies
-- Release workflow

-### 1.2 Add Personal Cursor Rules (Coding Styles)

-Set up coding style rules to improve collaboration:

-1. Create or update `cursor_rules.md` in your project
-2. Add coding standards such as:
-   - Code structure & organization
-   - Naming conventions (camelCase, PascalCase, UPPER_SNAKE_CASE)
-   - Import paths
-   - File size limits
-   - Component organization

-**Why this matters:** These rules help Cursor understand your coding preferences and maintain consistency across your project, making collaboration smoother.

----

-## Step 2: Brainstorm Your Idea 💡
+## Step 1: Brainstorm Your Idea 💡

 First, you need an idea for your app!
 You have two options: